 The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.
 No staff member should attempt physical intervention if they have pre-existing medical conditions or are concerned that they may put themselves or others at risk.

-School staff must only use the methods learnt in their training and should always try to avoid acting in a way that might cause injury to children or themselves, but in extreme cases it may not always be possible to avoid injuries.
+School staff should always try to avoid acting in a way that might cause injury to children or themselves, but in extreme cases it may not always be possible to avoid injuries.
 If injuries occur as a result of physical intervention, the staff members concerned must report the injuries to the Head Teacher or a senior member of staff at the earliest possible opportunity.
 Medical assistance will be sought for any person injured as a result of physical intervention and a record of injury kept by the school and shared with an injured child's parents or carers.

-Garrick Green Infant School can use reasonable force to:
+Lodge Lane Infant School can use reasonable force to: